How to Get Reluctant Teen Readers to Actually Read

 Well, that’s all for now…hopefully this will be a good start for your reading adventures.
 There are always books to read, and shelves full of adventures…don’t forget to look for them!

-Looking for more summer activities for your middle or high schooler?
-Check out Summer Slide Activities for Teens!
+Looking for more summer reading suggestions for your teen or yourself?
+Check out what these suggestions!

-Katherine Porzel is a high school English teacher in Chesapeake, Virginia where she teaches ninth grade.
+Katherine Lombardo is a high school English teacher.
 She earned her Bachelor’s in English and Master’s in Teaching at James Madison University and is currently working on English graduate coursework at Old Dominion University.
 When she’s not frolicking with her three-legged dog and reading books, she serves as a member of the Virginia Reader’s Choice High School Panel.
 She is an avid Harry Potter fan and spends a great deal of free time in the library.
 If you need book suggestions, feel free to follow her on Instagram @themuggleteacher—she regularly posts what she is reading and her reviews.